 So please, if you want light n fluffy cakes n bread then don’t underestimate the importance of sifting.

-Hope you will sift your flour now.
+I hope you have found this post on the importance of sifting flour useful and will always sift your flour now.
 And if already sifting then you know why you are sifting it.

 Thank you for reading this post.
 If you have liked this recipe then do let me know by leaving a comment below.
 Your feedback fuels my enthusiasm.
 You may share this post with your dear ones by clicking on the little buttons below.
 You may follow me on Facebook Pinterest Twitter Instagram(#samirasrecipediary) too. for latest recipe updates.
 Thank you!